sambody/inkscape-guide-tools/README.md

 Note: you may want to check first to see if the new keyboard shortcuts already exist in your file or in the default shortcuts file.

+### What's next

+- It would be nice to also make an "outside in" grid building extension - where you would set a _total width_, a gutter width, and number of columns, and the extension would calculate the columns width and draw the guides.
+The total width could be defined by a number, or by the document (with or without margins), or by the bounding box of a selection...
+- It would be nice if the Margin guides and Centered guides would work _on selected objects_ instead of on the document.
+- The Add Grid Guides should be able to work with other units than pixels.
+And should not always have to be on round pixel positions.

+I was thinking of putting all extensions in one single extension, but I'm not sure.
+It's nice to get directly to the extension you need, especially if you set a keyboard shortcut for it.
+And having a long row of tabs in an extension is not ideal.
+So for now, I keep them separate.

 ### Licence

 These guide extensions are licenced under the GPL v2, just like Inkscape.